-Provides the student with an understanding of the international marketing environment including market entry strategies, international marketing channels, pricing in world markets and the administration of international marketing within the firm.
-Case studies and a marketing plan are used as key learning assignments.
-(Prerequisite: Familiarity with such marketing concepts as the exchange relationship, fundamentals of buyer motivation, market segmentation, wholesale and retail institutions and the marketing mix and its components.)
+This course provides the student with an understanding of the international marketing environment including market entry strategies, international marketing channels, pricing in world markets, and the administration of international marketing within the firm.
+Case studies are used as a practical means of exposure to real-world scenario.